sv1jsb/dwitter/README.md

     servers/celeryd start
     etc.

-In order to start gunicorn you have to options.
+In order to start gunicorn you have two options.

 Either run it with: